-Aussie Table Tennis Table Buying Guide
+Table Tennis Table Buying Guide

-in Australia for over 40 years and like to think we know a thing or two about Table Tennis or Ping Pong as some people like to call it.
-We are always more than happy to give you free friendly advice over the phone, but our Buying Guide might give all the answers you need to be able to make the right choice when it comes to buying an Indoor or Outdoor Table Tennis Table.
+We have been selling Table Tennis Tables in Australia for over 50 years and like to think we know a thing or two about Ping Pong.
+We are always more than happy to give you free friendly advice over the phone, but our comprehensive Buying Guide might give all the answers you need to be able to make the right choice when it comes to buying an Indoor or Outdoor Table.

 Who is this guide for?

 Nearly everyone has played Table Tennis at least once in their life, be it at school as a child, at a friends house, at home or even at a club.
 Table Tennis is one of those games that is always fun to play and one of the best things about the game is anyone can play regardless of age and/or skill level.
 We won't bore you with too many facts and figures, but there are plenty of studies about the benefits of playing Table Tennis, from helping kids with their eye-hand coordination or helping our senior citizens improve their balance and lower their chances of falls and injuries.